C++ STL Containers

 2.5 std::for_each

-A function-style alternative for applying a callable to each element.
-Less common in modern C++ — range-for is shorter — but still useful with parallel execution policies.
+• Function-style alternative for applying a callable to each element.
+Less common than range-for, but useful with parallel execution policies.

 #include <algorithm>